igorkasyanchuk/new_ckeditor/README.md

 ## TODO

-- different types of ckeditors
-- generator for toolbar
 - configuration to specify toolbar
-- generator for controller?
+- generators?
-- store files using active storage
-- store with user_id, and parent?
+- better and better readme
-- readme, samples
 - gif with demo
-- sample with ajax? and with ballon?
 - tests
-- CSFR-Token
-- support inline editor?
-- remove title plugin
-- check how it works with turbolinks
+- check how it works with turbolinks?

 ## Customization